 The whole scheme fell apart when a new volunteer joined the organization and dove deep into the charity’s tax returns and records.

 Court documents show that 99 percent of the donations to Survivors of the Shield come straight from New York police officers.
 On average, about 5,500 NYPD employees donate to the charity annually.

 “As she admitted today, Lorraine Shanley exploited the NYPD officers and employees who generously made charitable donations to support the survivors of fallen officers,” Manhattan U.S. Attorney Geoffrey Berman said.

 Officer Thomas Shanley, the suspect’s husband, died of a heart attack while on duty in 1986.
 She also serves on the board of The New York City Police Museum, which has nothing to do with the NYPD and is currently closed while it relocates.

 “Lorraine Shanley violated her position of trust at a charity and victimized families who have already sacrificed so much,” said Jonathan D. Larsen, the acting head of the IRS’ criminal investigation division.

-If she’s convicted, Shanley faces up to 30 years in prison.
-She’ll face two years of mandatory prison time for the aggravated identity theft charge by itself.
+If convicted, Shanley faced up to 30 years in prison.
+Under the plea deal, she’ll face two years of mandatory prison time for the aggravated identity theft charge by itself.